Skip to main content

 • To make their existing connectivity more useful

 Some contributors share a single hotspot.
-Others manage large deployments.
+Others may manage many.
 Both are valuable.

 The network effect